Lower School (Grades 1-5)

 We’ve discovered that helping students with key cognitive skills directly impacts their ability to read, comprehend, write, and problem solve.

 The Carroll Cognitive Development program uses two distinct, but highly complementary, approaches to strengthening the underlying learning skills of each student and create better learners:

-(a) In the Piagetian program, the cognitive domains addressed include visual-spatial thinking, logical reasoning, general sensorimotor development, ocular-motor development, and digital-motor development.
+(a) In the Foundational Cognitive Development program, the cognitive domains addressed include visual-spatial thinking, logical reasoning, general sensorimotor development, ocular-motor development, and digital-motor development.
 The goals of the program are two-fold: one goal is to identify and address domains of cognitive weakness for each student and the other goal is for each student to foster independent thinking and problem-solving skills.

 (b) In the Targeted Cognitive Intervention (TCI) program, cognitive profiles reveal where learning weaknesses exist and directly target those underlying deficits in areas such as reaction time, processing speed, visual working memory, verbal working memory, and many forms of executive function.